Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Related Work

 \section{Related Work}

-\paragraph{Self-Supervised Vision Transformer.} Self-supervised models are capable of learning deep features without human annotations or supervision.
-ViT~\cite{ViT} captures long-range dependencies between different regions in images through a global self-attention mechanism, making it easier to focus on semantically consistent target regions compared to CNNs.
-DINO~\cite{DINO} combines both advantages, playing a key role in advancing unsupervised object localization.
+\myparagraph{Self-Supervised Vision Transformer} Self-supervised models are capable of learning deep features without human annotations or supervision.
+ViT~\citep{ViT} captures long-range dependencies between different regions in images through a global self-attention mechanism, making it easier to focus on semantically consistent target regions compared to CNN.
+DINO~\citep{DINO} combines both advantages, playing a key role in advancing unsupervised object localization.
 It adopts a teacher-student training framework and introduces a novel contrastive learning strategy that compares features from the original image and its random crops to learn stronger visual representations.
-Thanks to the built-in spatial attention mechanism of the ViT architecture, DINO's attention maps can be directly used for localization and have shown clear advantages over previous methods.
+Thanks to the built-in spatial attention mechanism of the ViT architecture, DINO's attention maps can be directly used for localization and have shown advantages over previous methods.
 By further processing DINO's attention maps, more precise object regions can be obtained.
-And many methods~\cite{TokenCut, CutLER, CuVLER, CutS3D} have been developed based on this idea, achieving significant progress in their respective fields.
+And many methods~\citep{TokenCut, CutLER, CuVLER, CutS3D} have been developed based on this idea, achieving significant progress in their respective fields.

-\paragraph{Unsupervised Instance Segmentation and Object Detection.} The following methods all utilize unsupervised object localization, which is then applied to instance segmentation and object detection tasks.
-Early approaches do not use NCut~\cite{NCut}, while later ones adopt it.

-LOST~\cite{LOST} is the first to localize objects by leveraging the final layer CLS token from a pre-trained transformer DINO~\cite{DINO} and computing patch-wise similarity within single image, but it can only localize one object.
-MOST~\cite{MOST} extends this to multiple objects through entropy-based box analysis and clustering.
-FreeSOLO~\cite{FreeSolo} uses features from DenseCL~\cite{DenseCL} to generate a set of queries and keys which are convolved to produce segmentation masks and also supports multiple object localization.
+\myparagraph{Unsupervised Instance Segmentation and Object Detection} LOST~\citep{LOST} is the first to localize objects by leveraging the final layer CLS token from a pre-trained transformer DINO~\citep{DINO} and computing patch-wise similarity within single image, but it can only localize one object.
+MOST~\citep{MOST} extends this to multiple objects through entropy-based box analysis and clustering.
+FreeSOLO~\citep{FreeSolo} uses features from DenseCL~\citep{DenseCL} to generate a set of ``queries" and ``keys" which are convolved to produce masks and also supports multiple object localization.
 These methods do not rely on NCut and their robustness on large-scale datasets remains unconvincing.